 I've spent most of my life in Massachusetts, though I lived in New Orleans for a couple years to see what that was like.
 I moved there post-K and moved back August 2008.
 My love of NOLA and my yet greater love of the Northeast were at odds, thus the entire trip served (if nothing else) to remind me where my home will always be.
 One of my favorite conversations in New Orleans was explaining to a friend what a "Fluffernutter" is and why it is important.
 She said "Peanut butter and WHAT?
 EWW." ...while sucking on a crawfish head.

 Other stuff: Even when I was in excellent shape, I've always had a bit of a gut.
+Nowadays, my gut has grown to the point where it demands voting rights.
 I have a quirky, sideways smile.
 I don't like onions.
 I'm reasonably certain I don't want kids for several good and important reasons.
 Due to shifting priorities, circumstances and life happening, I never actually graduated from college, did the 2.3 kids/wife/house-in-the-suburbs thing.
 And I'm fine with that.
 I have a few regrets, but I'm also pretty okay with them.
 I've tried many things and succeeded, and I've tried many things and failed.
-I'm real and genuine and introspective and patient and compassionate.
+I'm genuine and introspective and patient and compassionate.

 Obligatory: Of COURSE I like meeting new people.
 Say hello.
 In fact, say more than that.
 What makes you a person?

 I like efficient architecture.
 I've even designed houses in my spare time for fun, though I have no training.
 I can help raise a mean barn.
 I believe (and try to practice) a holistic approach to sustainable living that includes doing more than simply recycling your plastics and cans.